-‘Miss Iron Bum’ Bakhar Nabieva Gives Instagram A Revealing Eyeful Of Her Namesake In New Video
+‘Miss Iron Bum’ Bakhar Nabieva Gives Instagram A Very Revealing View Of Her Namesake In New Video

 A caption from Bakhar seemed to suggest that the stretching and working out was a regular occurrence, although one look at this muscle machine makes that a no-brainer.

 Bakhar’s video quickly proved popular, racking up over 41,000 views in just 45 minutes.
-Fan comments seemed to see users totally floored by the star’s physique, with replies taking worded formats as well as emoji ones.
-Unsurprisingly, many an arm-muscle emoji was left, although heart-eye and fire ones were also used.
+Fan comments suggested that users were totally floored by the star’s physique, with replies coming in word and emoji form.
+Unsurprisingly, many an bicep-flex emoji was left, although heart-eye and fire ones were also used.

-As Daily Mail reports, Bakhar hasn’t always come this ripped.
-In fact, the star admitted to being rail-thin as a child, with an admission that she was teased at school for her willowy frame.
+As the Daily Mail reports, Bakhar hasn’t always been this ripped.
+In fact, the star admitted to being rail-thin as a child, with a confession that she was teased at school for her willowy frame.

 “I was a very skinny child, had thin legs, and all my classmates made fun of me,” the star said.